dCache/dcache-book2/install.md

 ### Creating and configuring pools

-DCACHE will need to write the files it keeps in pools.
-These pools are defined as services within DCACHE.
-Hence, they are added to the layout file of your DCACHE instance, like all other services.
+dCache will need to write the files it keeps in pools.
+These pools are defined as services within dCache.
+Hence, they are added to the layout file of your dCache instance, like all other services.

 The best way to create a pool, is to use the `dcache` script and restart the domain the pool runs in.
 The pool will be added to your layout file.